ooyala/scamr/README.md

 Once you've specified your pipeline, simply call `pipeline.execute()`.
 The method returns `true` if the job succeeded, or `false` if it failed (Note: this API is not yet stable, and may throw exceptions on failures in some future version).

-# Dependency Injection (since version 0.2.0)
+# Dependency Injection (since version 0.2.1)

-As of version 0.2.0, ScaMR supports dependency injection into SimpleMapper / SimpleCombiner / SimpleReducer instances using [SubCut](https://github.com/dickwall/subcut).
+As of version 0.2.1, ScaMR supports dependency injection into SimpleMapper / SimpleCombiner / SimpleReducer instances using [SubCut](https://github.com/dickwall/subcut) (Note: DO NOT use dependency injection in 0.2.0 since it was, unfortunately, broken).
 This can make it much easier to unit test complex mappers/reducers/combiners (for example with [Apache's MRUnit](http://mrunit.apache.org)), by injecting code into your mappers etc in your test cases.
 To make your SimpleMapper (Combiner, Reducer) use dependency injection, just a few simple steps are required:

 1. Extend the trait `com.escalatesoft.subcut.inject.Injectable`
 2. Add an implicit constructor parameter `(implicit override val bindingModule: BindingModule)`